-Temperature will not be summarized due to different methods of measuring temperature.
-SpO2 and PaO2 will not be summarized due to multiple measures through varying oxygen supplementation methods.
+Temperature will not be summarized due to different methods of measuring temperature. $SpO_2$ and $PaO_2$ will not be summarized due to collection under different oxygen support statuses.

-A by-subject listing of body weight, BMI, and vital signs (including heart rate, respiratory rate, temperature, blood pressure, SpO2 and PaO2) will be provided by subject ID number and visit in chronological order.
+A by-subject listing of body weight, BMI, and vital signs (including heart rate, respiratory rate, temperature, blood pressure) will be provided by subject ID number and visit in chronological order.